 Improve the value of YOUR home!

 In the 1980s James Hardie pioneered the world’s best fiber cement siding, and their brand continues to raise the bar in the industry today.
 James Hardie designed their patented fiber siding to be a superior alternative to traditional wood and vinyl siding.
 After long-term studies and testing in different climates, they created the HardieZone®; a weather oriented map to ensure you get the best product for your region.
-Most siding companies use vinyl which can crack in the cold, or wood which doesn’t last in humidity, which can be problematic for Wisconsin homes that experience extreme weather changes.
-James Hardie provides the only siding engineered for specific climates.
-It’s this dedication to going above and beyond what homeowners expect, which makes installing James Hardie siding the best option to protect your home.
+Unlike vinyl which can crack in the cold, or wood that doesn’t last in Wisconsin humidity, James Hardie provides the only siding engineered for specific climates.
+It’s this dedication to going above and beyond, that makes installing James Hardie siding the best option to protect your home.

 Along with creating a new, more durable siding, James Hardie has also patented their Baked-on ColorPlus® Technology for longer-lasting color.
 Designed for greater resistance to fading, chipping, and cracking.
 With ColorPlus® you’ll have less maintenance and more savings.
 When you purchase James Hardie products, you’re getting a guarantee that your siding color will stay the way you bought it for longer than any siding in the industry.
 All James Hardie siding with ColorPlus® comes with a 15-year warranty.

 Check out our James Hardie siding colors gallery below, and find the perfect match for your home!